Oct 11, 2021

-How to Check The Current WordPress Version You Are Using
+How to Check the Current WordPress Version You Are Using?

-Why You Need To Check Your Current WordPress Version
+Why Check Your Current WordPress Version?

-Three Methods to Check WordPress Current Version
+Four Methods to Check WordPress’s Current Version

 Method 1 – Checking WordPress Version in the Admin Area